 Meta Buttnick Award

-The Washington State Jewish Historical Society (WSJHS) is proud to honor Lisa Kranseler, our Executive Director of 13 years, with the 2019 Meta Buttnick Award.
+The Washington State Jewish Historical Society (WSJHS) is proud to honor Cynthia Flash Hemphill with the 2021 Meta Buttnick Award.

-To make a tribute in honor of Lisa Kranseler, complete the form below.
+To make a tribute in honor of Cynthia Flash Hemphill, complete the form below.

 The Meta Buttnick Award was established in 2002 to recognize exemplary volunteer service to the WSJHS.
 The first recipient of the award subsequently named in her honor was Meta Buttnick, z"l.
 She served WSJHS in many ways including historian, contributor to Nizkor, and supporter.